Welcome to today's edition of the Rush 24-7 podcast.

 He defies caricature.

-He's, I mean, he's just he is clean and pure as the wind-driven snow.
+He's, I mean, he's just, he is clean and pure as the wind-driven snow.

 You can't corrupt the guy.

-Uh she gives that speech frequently.
+She gives that speech frequently.

-We had great definition of American exceptionalism.
+We have great definition of American exceptionalism.

-That that convention last night, you know, I'm sitting there watching it, and things I'm wishing people would say, you know, that I would say if I were there.
+That convention last night, you know, I'm sitting there watching it, and things I'm wishing people would say, you know, that I would say if I were there, I would have added some ideology to it, but I'm not complaining.

 Just sharing with you my reaction to it.

-One of the things that I was thinking of, uh and you know how I know it's good, if I may be so bold.
+One of the things that I was thinking of, and you know how I know it's good, if I may be so bold.

 And I think this probably might be true of you too.